“Nothing wey I never buy”: Chiefpriest releases love song to mark wife’s b’day

 Celebrity barman and socialite Cubana Chiefpriest specially celebrated his wife Angel’s birthday with love and tenderness.

-The socialite surprised his wife on her big day by releasing a love song he composed, declaring his affection.
+The socialite surprised his wife on her big day by releasing a love song he composed, declaring his affection for her.

 Sharing the song on social media, Chiefpriest wrote that everything he wanted to express could not fit in a caption, so he put it all into the song.